omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-vps.md

 sudo lsof -i -n -P | grep TCP
 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

+> Note, if you just installed Postgres, it is possible it will occupy 5432 port, so you need to kill the corresponding process.

 If you found one of the ports is already in use, kill the process the port is occupied with as follows: